JetBrains/kotlin-web-site/docs/topics/exceptions.md

 The `Error` branch of the `Throwable` class is used to represent serious problems that a reasonable application should not try to catch.
 It represents abnormal conditions, such as [OutOfMemoryError](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-out-of-memory-error/) and `StackOverflowError`.

 On the other hand, the `Exception` branch is used for conditions that you might want to catch.
-Subtypes of `Exception` type, such as the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) and `IOException` (Input/Output Exception), deal with exceptional events in applications.
+Subtypes of the `Exception` type, such as the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) and `IOException` (Input/Output Exception), deal with exceptional events in applications.

 ![Exception herarchy - the Throwable class](throwable.png){width=600}